GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

          6. _Law enforcement and homeland security sharing_: Consistent with current practice, Internet privacy policies may reflect that collected information may be shared and protected as necessary for authorized law enforcement, homeland security and national security activities.

       2. _Security of the information_ <sup>[21](https://obamawhitehouse.archives.gov/omb/memoranda_m03-22/#21)</sup>.
-Agencies should continue to comply with existing requirements for computer security in administering their websites <sup>[22](https://obamawhitehouse.archives.gov/omb/memoranda_m03-22/#22)</sup> and post the following information in their Privacy Policy:
+Agencies can continue to comply with existing requirements for computer security in administering their websites <sup>[22](https://obamawhitehouse.archives.gov/omb/memoranda_m03-22/#22)</sup> and post the following information in their Privacy Policy:
          1. in clear language, information about management, operational and technical controls ensuring the security and confidentiality of personally identifiable records (e.g., access controls, data storage procedures, periodic testing of safeguards, etc.), and
          2. in general terms, information about any additional safeguards used to identify and prevent unauthorized attempts to access or cause harm to information and systems.
 (The statement should be at a level to inform the public that their information is being protected while not compromising security.)

 1. _Placement of notices_.
-Agencies should continue to follow the policy identified in [OMB Memorandum 99-18](https://www.whitehouse.gov/wp-content/uploads/2017/11/1999-M-99-18-Privacy-Policies-on-Federal-Web-Sites.pdf) regarding the posting of privacy policies on their websites.
+Agencies may continue to follow the policy identified in OMB Memorandum 99-18 regarding the posting of privacy policies on their websites.
 Specifically, {{< highlight >}}agencies must post (or link to) privacy policies at:{{< /highlight >}}

    1. {{< highlight >}}their principal web site;{{< /highlight >}}
    2. {{< highlight >}}any known, major entry points to their sites;{{< /highlight >}}
    3. {{< highlight >}}any web page that collects substantial information in identifiable form.{{< /highlight >}}

 1. **_Clarity of notices_**.
-Consistent with [OMB Memorandum 99-18](https://www.whitehouse.gov/wp-content/uploads/2017/11/1999-M-99-18-Privacy-Policies-on-Federal-Web-Sites.pdf), privacy policies must be:
+Consistent with OMB Memorandum 99-18, it's best for privacy policies to be:
    1. clearly labeled and easily accessed;
    2. written in plain language; and
    3. made clear and easy to understand, whether by integrating all information and statements into a single posting, by layering a short "highlights" notice linked to full explanation, or by other means the agency determines is effective.